Cuda-Chen/SRCNN-cpp/README.md

 1. Set `i_want_openmp` from `OFF` to `ON` in `CMakeLists.txt`.
 2. Follow the usual CMake building steps then run it.

+## QMake
-If you would like to use QMake just run the `SRCNN-cpp.pro`.
-Also, the OpenMP in QMake is ON by default.
+Just run the `SRCNN-cpp.pro`.
+Also, the OpenMP in QMake is always set to ON.

 # Note
 This implementation uses 9-5-5 architecture.